What is it?

 Low Glycemic Foods Medium Glycemic Foods High Glycemic Foods Apples 100% whole grain bread/pasta Amaranth Apricots Baked Beans Banana, over-ripe Artichokes Banana, ripe Cakes and most desserts Avocado Beets Candy, most Bananas, unripe Brown rice Cereals, most dry Barley Corn meal Corn syrup Blackberries Couscous Doughnuts Blueberries Grapes Dried figs and dates Bok Choy Melons English Muffin Broccoli Oatmeal (quick) French Fries Brussels Sprouts Orange Juice Graham crackers Bulgur Pasta (white, cooked al dente) Honey Cabbage Pineapple Jelly beans Carrots Pita Bread Oatmeal (instant) Cauliflower Popcorn Pancakes Celery Raisins Pasta, fully cooked Cherries Rye bread, most Potatoes, boiled, baked,instant, mashed Chia Seed Sweet Corn Pretzels Cucumber Sweet Potatoes Rice, instant, sticky Eggplant Winter Squash Rice cakes Eggs Stuffing Fish Sugar Flax Waffles Garbanzo Beans Watermelon Grapefruit White Bread Green Beans Green Leafy Vegetables Kidney Beans Kiwi Lentils Lettuce Lima Beans Milk Navy Beans Nuts Meat, unprocessed Oatmeal, old-fashioned Onions Oranges Peaches Peanut Butter, old-fashioned Pears Peas Peppers Plums Pumpernickel Bread, whole grain only Quinoa Raspberries Soybeans Sourdough Bread Summer Squash Strawberries Tomatoes

-Certain foods have no significant effect on blood sugar
+There are foods that have no appreciable effect on blood sugar

 There are a number of foods in the list that would score zero on the GI scale which means that they would have little or no effect on your blood sugar.
 These include the following: